Daniel-KM/Omeka-S-module-Privacy/README.md

 sudo systemctl restart apache2
 ```

 Nginx and other servers are currently not supported.
-You can find details of
+The equivalent directive
-config for them [here].
+is the same header value, set at the server level.

-Note that the header must be added to any response, not only to the Omeka ones:
+Note that the header must be added to any response, not only to the Omeka
-if the assets (images, js, css…) are not protected, Google will add (or maybe
+ones: if the assets (images, js, css…) are not protected, Google will add (or
-not) the site in the visitor profile anyway.
+maybe not) the site in the visitor profile anyway.

 Installation